AdobeDocs/uix/src/pages/services/aem-cf-console-admin/debug/index.md

 ---
 # Debug Contents Fragment Console Extension

-The ability to get fast feedback and see if the code works as expected or not is crucial for rapid development.
+The ability to get fast feedback and see if the code works as expected is crucial for rapid development.
 A developer may connect locally running UI Extension to production AEM Content Fragments Console, link it to the correct AEM backend, and verify all changes before deployment and extension publication.

-## Run local environment
+## Running in local environment
 When the developer runs UI Extension locally and if it has server-side handlers 2 options available:
 1. Complete local environment isolation.
 In this case, the local environment requires JVM and Docker installed and will run server-side handlers locally inside Docker containers.
 This mode is enabled by adding `--local` option to `run` command.
 2. By default `run` command will use Adobe I/O Runtime and deploy server-side functions in Adobe cloud.